alpino-sg/xlator-UnownWordsPrediction01/README.md

 # Language Learning App Prototype

-This project represents an initial prototype for a language learning application designed to enhance the user's reading comprehension in a foreign language, specifically Spanish.
+This project represents an initial prototype for a language learning application.
 The app's core functionality is to predict and translate words that users might find challenging, based on their proficiency level and the words they mark as unknown.
 Utilizing linguistic features such as word frequency, morphological similarity, and part of speech, this prototype demonstrates the feasibility of personalized language learning through heuristic methods.

 ## Purpose